anniezh12/hiring-engineers/answers.md

 ![tracer.rb](images/collecting-apm-data/datadog-tracer-rb-file.png)

-Code can be seen in the `DataDogApmRails/initializers/datadog-tracer.rb` file
+>Code can be seen in the DataDogApmRails/initializers/datadog-tracer.rb file

 c.
-Inside `datadog-agent/datadog.yaml`, I made `comment to command` by removing the `#` characcter as follows
+Inside `datadog-agent/datadog.yaml`, I made `comment to command` by removing the `#` character as follows.

 ```
               apm_config:
               enabled:true
 ```

 2. I also created a `controller` with the name `welcome` using

 ```
       $ rails g controller welcome
 ```

-which provided me a `controllers/welcome_controller.rb` and a `views` folder(since rails is an MVC (Model View Controller framework)
+which provided me a `controllers/welcome_controller.rb` and a `views` folder (since rails is an MVC, Model View Controller framework).
-I defined `index action` in the `welcome_controller.rb` and then created a related view action file `index.html.erb` file with some simple text in it.
+I then defined `index action` in the `welcome_controller.rb` and then created a related view action file named `index.html.erb` with some simple text in it.

-> Related code is in `DataDogApmRails/app/controllers/welcome_controller.rb` file
+> Code can be seen in the DataDogApmRails/app/controllers/welcome_controller.rb file

 3. I also defined routes in `DataDogApmRails/config/routes.rb`.
-Finally I ran the rails server by '$ rails s'  and went back to my datadog account to see the changes.
+Finally I ran the rails server by `$ rails s`  and went back to my datadog account to see the changes.

-Following image shows the services:
+The following image shows the `services`:

 ![apm services](images/collecting-apm-data/apm-services.png)

-Following image shows the traces:
+The following image shows the `traces`:

 ![apm traces](images/collecting-apm-data/apm-traces.png)

-Following image shows the map:
+The following image shows the `map`:

 ![apm service map](images/collecting-apm-data/apm-service-map.png)